Frequently Asked Questions & General Enquiries

-If you’re still stuck or have any questions, just email via the contact page and we’ll do our best to help as soon as we can!
+If you’re still stuck or have any questions, just email via the contact page or call us direct on 01392 580655 and we’ll do our best to help as soon as we can.

 Yes, on the checkout page you can specify a different shipping address (anywhere in the world) to your billing address.
-Just tick the little box under 'Shipping Address' to indicate you which to specify a different one.
+Just tick the little box under 'Shipping Address' to indicate you would like to ship to a different one.

 Yes – please click here to add the Special Delivery option to your cart.
 You can then add your GPS Tracker and extras.
 Choose the free shipping option at checkout, even though it says 3-5 days delivery, as your Special Delivery add-on will override that.

 If you have already placed your order and have just found this when about to enquire about next day delivery – don’t worry – if you could kindly click the link above to pay the Special Delivery anyway, we’ll refund any postage you have already paid.

 Please order by 3pm for Special Delivery – any later and we can’t guarantee we’ll be able to get it off in time.